csev/dj4e/assn/paw_admin.md

     rm db.sqlite3
     python3 manage.py migrate

-Also `Reload` your application on PythonAnywhere.
+This will wipe out all of your tables and the data in those tables and create fresh and empty tables.
 Note that this process will also wipe out your superuser accounts and all data you have entered.

-This will wipe out all of your tables and the data in those tables and create fresh and empty tables.

 The `db.sqlite3` file is a normal file - you can back it up and/or copy over it - just make sure to `Reload` your web application when you change your database.